GPX - GPS Exchange Format

 Features of type wkbPoint/wkbPoint25D are written in the wpt element.

 Features of type wkbLineString/wkbLineString25D are written in the rte element.

 Features of type wkbMultiLineString/wkbMultiLineString25D are written in the trk element.

 For route points and tracks points, if there is a Z coordinate, it is used to fill the elevation element of the corresponding points.

-Starting with GDAL/OGR 1.8.0, if a layer is named “track_points” with wkbPoint/wkbPoint25D geometries, the tracks in the GPX file will be built from the sequence of features in that layer.
+If a layer is named “track_points” with wkbPoint/wkbPoint25D geometries, the tracks in the GPX file will be built from the sequence of features in that layer.
 This is the way of setting GPX attributes for each track point, in addition to the raw coordinates.
 Points belonging to the same track are identified thanks to the same value of the ‘track_fid’ field (and it will be broken into track segments according to the value of the ‘track_seg_id’ field).
 They must be written in sequence so that track objects are properly reconstructed.
 The ‘track_name’ field can be set on the first track point to fill the <name> element of the track.
 Similarly, if a layer is named “route_points” with wkbPoint/wkbPoint25D geometries, the routes in the GPX file will be built from the sequence of points with the same value of the ‘route_fid’ field.
 The ‘route_name’ field can be set on the first track point to fill the <name> element of the route.

 The GPX writer supports the following layer creation options:

 FORCE_GPX_TRACK: By default when writing a layer whose features are of type wkbLineString, the GPX driver chooses to write them as routes.
 If FORCE_GPX_TRACK=YES is specified, they will be written as tracks.